Krikcet/private-events/README.md

 # To Do
 - make each event private and add the functionality for the event creator to invite specific users to an event
   - add invite user buttons
-    - only on current user's events
-    - should display form with list of users to invite
+    - requires js to dynamically render
   - only show event details to invited users
   - delete unnecessary views